vijith289/vijith289/README.md

   <section>
     <h2>About Me</h2>
     <p>Hey,My name is Vijith M, and I am currently pursuing a Bachelor of Business Administration in Computer Application.
-I have a strong interest in the fields of marketing and sales, complemented by core strengths in communication and leadership.
+I have a strong interest in the fields of e-commerce platform and computer application, complemented by core strengths in communication and leadership.

 As part of my academic journey, I have completed a comprehensive report on Fun Mall, Coimbatore, and have acquired foundational skills in Microsoft Excel.
 I am particularly drawn to roles that involve strategic thinking, teamwork, and effective problem-solving.